Honors of NSSLHA

 - a trophy of honor awarded at the ASHA Awards Ceremony during the ASHA Convention,

 - recognition in The ASHA Leader and in NSSLHA Convention publications.

-An individual or organization may be nominated for the Honors of NSSLHA if they meet one or more of the criteria below.
-View the Honors of NSSLHA [PDF] presentation for eligibilty and nomination information.
+An individual or organization may be nominated for the Honors of NSSLHA if one or both of the criteria below is met.
+View the Honors of NSSLHA [PDF] presentation for eligibility and nomination information.

 - The candidate has provided consistent and prolonged service to students in an academic or pre-professional environment.

 *Measurable means that there is evidence that will support that the candidate has had an impact on students and/or the professions.

 Candidates who have received an award within the last 5 years are ineligible for consideration.

 This award is not intended to recognize chapter advisors or local members.
 A current chapter advisor should be nominated for Chapter Advisor Honors.
 A current member should be nominated for Member Honors.

 Nominations for the Honors of NSSLHA may be received from